afonttorres/movie-app/README.md

 + Axios

 ## Objectives
-The objective of this project is to put in practice the CRUD operations in the user favourite movies' by combining the front-end tech stack with the mockAPI which works as a Rest API that enables the app to download data from.
+The objective of this project is to put in practice the CRUD operations in the user favourite movies' by combining the front-end tech stack with the mockAPI which works as a Rest API that enables the app to download data.

 ## Features
 ### Favourite Movies CRUD